 Travelling north on Highway 2, the Edmonton Oilers have the seventh-best odds (+1100, 11/1) to win the cup.
 The Oilers open their playoff run against Los Angeles.

 May 2, 8:37 a.m. — BetMGM offers to purchase LeoVegas for more than US$600 million

 MGM Resorts International offered to acquire Swedish online gaming company LeoVegas AB for nearly $607 million, paving the way for the U.S. casino operator to expand its presence in Europe.

 “We have achieved remarkable success with BetMGM in the U.S., and with the acquisition of LeoVegas in Europe we will expand our online gaming presence globally,” MGM Resorts Chief Executive Officer Bill Hornbuckle said in a statement.

-LeoVegas, with licences in eight jurisdictions primarily in Europe, said it recommended its shareholders accept MGM’s offer.
+LeoVegas, with eight jurisdictions primarily in Europe, said it recommended its shareholders accept MGM’s offer.

 LeoVegas operates LeoVegas.com and RoyalPanda.com in Ontario.